 Financial abuse against seniors is a chronic problem causing devastation to families who are left to support their elderly loved ones.
 This is not just an anecdotal claim.
 A new survey by Allianz Life Insurance Company of North America has procured some compelling evidence regarding the significant impact of past elder financial abuse cases.

-But more compelling still, the survey found that caregivers who look after seniors who have been past victims of financial abuse spent 56% more on caregiving costs than those who are caring for elders with no history of financial abuse.
+More compelling still, the survey found that caregivers who look after seniors who have been past victims of financial abuse spent 56 percent more on caregiving costs than those who are caring for elders with no history of financial abuse.

-This supports the concerns of seniors advocates everywhere who see elder financial abuse as part of a larger economic and social problem that is affecting far more than just the individual senior.
+This supports the concerns of seniors advocates everywhere who see elder financial abuse as part of a larger economic and social problem.
+This financial abuse affects far more than just the individual senior.
 Many families are now having to dip into their life savings to cover the costs of elder financial abuse.

-Central to this problem is the notion that elder financial abuse is a chronically under-reported and under-recognized social and economic issue.
+Central to this problem is the notion that elder financial abuse is a chronically underreported and underrecognized social and economic issue.
 As the population ages, this issue may only continue to worsen.
-It’s important for all seniors and caregivers to be aware of the potential for financial vulnerability and the possibility of financial abuse.
+It is important for all seniors and caregivers to be aware of the potential for financial vulnerability and the possibility of financial abuse.

-An earlier survey by Allianz Life from 2014 called Safeguarding Our Seniors, found that 20% of people reported knowing someone who had been a victim of elder financial abuse.
+A 2014 survey by Allianz Life called Safeguarding Our Seniors found that 20 percent of people reported knowing someone who had been a victim of elder financial abuse.
 Experts believe that financial abuse among seniors is massively underreported for many reasons.
 If this is the case, elder financial abuse could be a much more pervasive problem than we currently know.

 Most significantly, this latest Allianz Life survey found that the average monetary loss among victims of senior financial fraud is $36,000.
-And in 90% of cases, the family members or caregivers of these victims are also directly affected.
-The hope is that with increased studies like these more seniors and their families will be better equipped to protect themselves and their life savings.
+In 90 percent of cases, the family members or caregivers of these victims are also directly affected.
+The hope is that with increased studies like these, more seniors and their families will be better equipped to protect themselves and their life savings.
 Read more on the results from this survey.